 One proven way of getting your dog to stop barking is to teach them the quiet command.
 Simply tell them to be quiet in a calm, firm voice and then reinforce the right behaviour with high-value treats and lots of love.

-Looking for a puppy trainer in London?
+Looking for a puppy trainer in Pimlico?
 Get in touch with Sean Hyden today to see how he can help.